Lane formation in an active particle model with chirality for pedestrian traffic: Qualitative theory

-Here we provide a qualitative analysis for the transitions between the disordered and multi-lane motion, with increasing density, and between multi-lane and two-lane motion, with increasing chirality.
+Below, we provide a qualitative analysis of observed kinetic phase transitions.
+We make mean-field estimates of the forces acting on the system.

-To explain the first transition we will argue as follows.
-We assume that the self-organization is driven by the competition of two factors -- the average force acting on a particle from all surrounding particles $\left< F^{\rm pp} \right>$ and the stochastic force (noise).
-The former force favours the self-organization and the latter one counteracts it.
-The average force acting between particles may be estimated by its marginal value in the disordered state, that is, by its value in the disordered state at the transition density.
-To compute $\left< F^{\rm pp} \right>$ we use Eqs. \eqref{Fpp1}-\eqref{Fpp3}, taking the particle $k$ at $(x_k,y_k)=(0,0)$ and assuming that it moves with the velocity ${\bf v}_k=(v_{xk},0)$.
-The particle $i$ (representing all other particles) is uniformly distributed with the density $\rho$.
+The average force acting between particles can be estimated by its marginal value in the disordered state, that is, by its value in the disordered state at the transition density.
+To estimate $\left< F^{\rm pp} \right>$ we used Eq. \eqref{Fpp}, taking particle $i$ at $(x_i,y_i)=(0,0)$ and assuming that it moves with velocity ${\bf v}_i=(v_{xi},0)$.
+Particle $k$ (representing all the other particles) is uniformly distributed with density $\rho$.
 This yields the estimate for the $x$-component of the average force: